jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) for which the penalty is imposed; or
   (b) if the penalty is a late filing penalty, for which the tax return is to be provided; or (c) if the penalty is a non-electronic filing penalty, for which the return is provided.
-(2) A late filing penalty payable in respect of a reconciliation statement that is to be provided under regulation 3 of the Accident Rehabilitation and Compensation Insurance (Earnings Definition) Regulations 1992 (or any successor to that regulation) or under section 457(2) of the Accident Insurance Act 1998 or regulation 15 of the Accident Insurance (Premium Payment Procedures) Regulations 1999 or any successor to that regulation made under the Accident Compensation Act 2001 is deemed to be a tax in the nature of income tax for all purposes relating to the recovery of the penalty by the Commissioner.
+(2) A late filing penalty payable in respect of a reconciliation statement that is to be provided under regulation 3 of the Accident Rehabilitation and Compensation Insurance (Earnings Definition) Regulations 1992 (or any successor to that regulation) or under section 457(2) of the Accident Insurance Act 1998 or under regulation 15 of the Accident Insurance (Premium Payment Procedures) Regulations 1999 or regulations made under the Accident Compensation Act 2001 is deemed to be a tax in the nature of income tax for all purposes relating to the recovery of the penalty by the Commissioner.
 (3) Without limiting subsection (1), a civil penalty is recoverable from a taxpayer— (a) at any time after it has become payable:
   (b) whether or not the taxpayer has been convicted of an offence under this Act or a former Act in relation to any act, omission, matter, or thing that gives rise to the liability to pay the civil penalty, or otherwise.